-Because our program helps you to manage various types of conditions and promotes nourishment through wholesome and fresh foods, there are some things that might be exceptions to this calorie density rule.
-Here are some of these exceptions:
+Because our program helps you to manage various types of conditions and promotes nourishment through wholesome and fresh foods, there are some foods that may prove an exception to this calorie density rule:

 Whole vs. refined foods

-White and wheat breads or white and brown rice might have similar calorie densities, but we want our users to know which is the better option.
+White and wheat breads or white and brown rice might have similar calorie densities, but we want to support our users in opting for the better option.
 To do this, the color of whole grain foods will be adjusted (CD < 2.4=Green and CD > 2.4=Yellow).